-$$xg(x,Q^2) \approx 1.77 \frac{3\pi}{2\alpha_S(Q^2)} F_L(x,Q^2),$$ (8)
+$$xg(x,Q^2) \approx 1.77 \frac{3\pi}{2\alpha_S(Q^2)} F_L(ax,Q^2),$$ (8)

-the direct measure of F_L can be used to demonstrate its sensitivity to the gluon density by comparing the gluon obtained from the F_L measurements to the predicted gluon density obtained from a NLO QCD fit to DIS data.
-In figure 10 the gluon density extracted according to equation 8 is compared to the prediction from the gluon density determined in the NLO HERA-PDF1.5 QCD fit.
-The uncertainty bands of the theoretical prediction includes experimental, model and parametrisation uncertainties of the fit procedure.
+where a is a numerical factor and is here set to unity.
+This relation can be used to demonstrate sensitivity of the direct measurement of F_L to the gluon density by comparing the gluon obtained from the F_L measurements to the predicted gluon density obtained from a NLO QCD fit to DIS data.
+In figure 10 the gluon density extracted according to equation 8 is compared to the prediction from the gluon density determined in the NLO HERAPDF1.5 QCD fit.
 In order to judge on the goodness of the approximation, the gluon density as obtained by applying equation 8 to the F_L prediction based on the NLO HERAPDF1.5 QCD fit is also shown.
 A reasonable agreement between the gluon density as extracted from the direct measurement of F_L based on the approximate relation with the gluon derived indirectly from scaling violations is observed.